KiSa-17/bytebite/README.md

 OUR FUTURE AIM:

+  -need to connect these to whatsapp and sms

   -our most important aim is to modify this prototype to be more consumable and interactive system

   -for future , our aim is to convert this system in app form to get it more feasible and easy going.